Use ConfigMaps and Secrets with Oracle Cloud Native Environment

 HOME=/root

 However, this does not match the naming convention used by the Pod's other environment variables, which is to capitalize variables.
 You could modify the original ConfigMap YAML definition file - which might impact other running services.
 Or you could redefine the keys used to inject the ConfigMap key-value pairs into the Pod by using the valueFrom attribute in the Pod's definition YAML file.
-The next step demonstrates how to do this.

 4. Delete the original Pod deployment.